timothymctim/authenticator/README.md

 Generate the app icon
 =====================
-You can convert the app icon's SVG into a PNG using Inkscape.
+You can convert the app icons from SVG into PNG using Inkscape.

     $ for size in 60 128 512;do inkscape -z -e img/icon-$size.png -w $size -h $size img/icon.svg;done